tesseract4java/jleptonica/README.md

 # BridJ bindings for Leptonica 1.70

-This library is a wrapper arround Leptonica.
+This library is a wrapper around Leptonica.

 ## Usage